 Co-creation also includes plenty of fun, light exchanges, like musicians using Twitter to take fan suggestions regarding album titles, or football clubs asking for feedback on their rebranding efforts.

 Customer co-creation can lead to some great innovations, such as Etihad Airways’ customizable cabin interiors.
 However, co-creation can also produce some real head-scratchers, like ‘Boaty McBoatface‘, the crowdsourced name for a UK environmental research vessel.

 10 examples of successful co-creation initiatives

-Unilever is one of the world’s largest consumer goods companies, owning over 400 well-recognised brands, including Dove, Lipton, Best Foods, and many more.
+Unilever is one of the world’s largest consumer goods companies, owning over 400 well-recognized brands, including Dove, Lipton, Best Foods, and many more.

 With operations in 190 countries and products used by over 2.5 billion people on a daily basis, Unilever has a massive pool of customers from which to source ideas and solutions to product development questions.